 Some of the targeted educational support our team provides:

-There will be a modest admission charge for the mini golf, the adventure ropes and the climbing wall facility.
+There is a modest admission charge for the mini golf, the adventure ropes and soon for the climbing wall and archery facility.
 Charges will be set in line with other similar facilities in Berkshire.
 The income generated will go towards delivering activities targeted at supporting vulnerable children across the borough, including offering respite support or alternative education.

 The café will be fully accessible, with an internal platform lift where there is a change in floor level.
 Accessible toilet facilities will also be available.
 The mini-golf has been designed to be accessible for a broad range of abilities.